echemdb/unitpackage/doc/usage/unitpackage.md

 entry
 ```

-The keys within the `echemdb` metadata are directly accessible as properties from the main `entry`.
+The keys within the `echemdb` metadata descriptor are directly accessible as properties from the main `entry`.

 ```{code-cell} ipython3
 entry.curation